GuidoKiener/linux-usbtmc/README.md

 ### ioctl's to set/get the usb timeout value

-Separate ioctl's to set and get the usb timeout value for a device.
+Separate ioctl's to set and get the I/O timeout value for specific file handle.
-By default the timeout is set to 5000 milliseconds unless changed by the ***usb_timeout*** module parameter.
+By default the timeout is set to 5000 milliseconds.

-USBTMC_IOCTL_SET_TIMEOUT will return with error EINVAL if timeout < 500
+USBTMC_IOCTL_SET_TIMEOUT will return with error EINVAL if timeout < 100

 Example